Thijsvanede/FlowPrint/README.md

 The main contribution of this work is to create network fingerprints without prior knowledge of the apps running in the network.

 ## Documentation
-We provide an extensive including installation instructions and reference at [flowprint.readthedocs.io](https://flowprint.readthedocs.io/en/latest/).
+We provide an extensive documentation including installation instructions and reference at [flowprint.readthedocs.io](https://flowprint.readthedocs.io/en/latest/).

 ## References
 [1] `van Ede, T., Bortolameotti, R., Continella, A., Ren, J., Dubois, D. J., Lindorfer, M., Choffnes, D., van Steen, M. & Peter, A. (2020, February).
 FlowPrint: Semi-Supervised Mobile-App Fingerprinting on Encrypted Network Traffic.
 In 2020 NDSS.
 The Internet Society.`